-The aim of the ESA DUE GlobSnow project is the production of global long term records of snow parameters intended for climate research purposes on hemispherical scale.
+The aim of the ESA DUE GlobSnow project (active from 2008 to 2014) was the production of global long term records of snow parameters intended for climate research purposes on hemispherical scale.

-- Information on two essential snow parameters are available: snow water equivalent (SWE) and fractional snow extent (SE), provided for a period of 30+ years and 15+ years respectively.
+- Information on two essential snow parameters have been made available: snow water equivalent (SWE) and fractional snow extent (SE), provided for a period of 35+ years and 15+ years respectively.

-- Demonstration of a Near Real Time snow mapping service has been on-going since October 2010.
+- A demonstrator Near Real Time snow mapping service (for both SWE and SE) has been in operation since October 2010.

-Global areal snow extent -product (SE): The areal snow extent product will be based on satellite-based optical data.
-It will include daily, weekly and monthly snow extent maps produced for Northern and Souther Hemispheres, excluding glaciers, Greenland, Antarctica and snow on ice (lakes/seas/oceans).
-Main features for SE: The long term SE data set will be generated for the years 1995 - 2010 The snow cover maps are produced as daily, weekly and monthly composites ESA ERS-2 ATSR-2 and Envisat AATSR data are the main employed data sources Areas with seasonal snow cover on both Northern and Southern Hemispheres are covered The SE maps will be generated using WGS84 projection and a 0.01 degree (approx. 1km) spatial resolution Demonstration of an operational near-real time SE mapping service will be conducted out at a later stage of the project
+Global areal snow extent -product (SE): The areal snow extent product is based on satellite-based optical data. it includes daily, weekly and monthly snow extent maps produced for Northern Hemisphere, excluding glaciers, Greenland and snow on ice (lakes/seas/oceans).
+Main features for SE: The long term SE data set was produced for the years 1995 - 2016.
+The snow cover maps are produced as daily, weekly and monthly composites.
+ESA ERS-2 ATSR-2, Envisat AATSR and Suomi NPP VIIRS were the main employed data sources.
+The SE maps were generated using WGS84 projection and a 0.01 degree (approx. 1km) spatial resolution.
+Demonstration of an operational near-real time SE mapping service has been online since October 2010.